-Many developers I’ve talked about web application performance with assume, that the major bottleneck of applications mass is database.
-Well, in some cases they are right, but who guarantees if it’s true for your particular case.
-Moreover some websites has no real-time content and most of db queries are cached, but performance still far away from ideal.
-How to identify the bottleneck in such situation?
+Talking about web applications performance with lots of people, I often see them assuming that the major bottleneck in application developing is a database.
+Well, it might be true for some cases, but no one pay for research paper guarantees it’s the issue in your particular situation.
+Moreover, some websites contain no real-time content and most of db queries are cached, but performance is still far away from perfection.
+How to identify the problem then?

-1. Build-in-framework profilers are fine if you just want to check how much time each component take or what db queries were executed, but if you want to know how long each method takes – it’s not enough.
-The issue here is that most of such profilers are based on pre-defined events/places in the framework and all other places remain as a “black box” for them.
+1. Built-in profilers are fine if you want just to check how much time each file or function takes to run or find last/most executed db queries, but if you want to know how time-consuming each class method is, it’s not enough. my ip The issue here is that most of such profilers are based on pre-defined framework templates and some places may eventually remain unchecked.

-2. Microtime snapshots.
-Well, nothing significant to say here.
-It’s fine if you want to know performance of a particular part in the code, but if you’re trying to figure out the slowest part – it just won’t work.
+2. Microtime function.
+It’s ok to use it if you want to evaluate performance of a particular part in the code, but if you’re trying to find the slowest component, it just doesn’t work.

-Finally, I found one solution which fits all my nowadays needs – xdebug.profiler.
-Honestly, I’ve used it a few times in a past but because of poor tools and confusing interpretation of cachegrind format with lot’s of lugs (file format used by xdebug profiler for function calls timings) I couldn’t get some useful information.
+Honestly, I’ve tried it a few times before but haven’t managed to get appropriate results because of poor tools used and confusing interpretation of cachegrind format with lots of lugs (a file format used by the Xdebug profiler for function call timings).

-A few words about xdebug.
-It is a PHP extension for powerful debugging.
-It supports stack and function traces, profiling information, memory allocation and script execution analysis.
+A few words about Xdebug.
+It is a PHP extension for powerful debugging that provides stack and function traces, profiling information, memory allocation, and script execution analysis.

 xdebug.profiler_enable = 1